ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

     playBtn.focus();
   ```

-  This will make our play button visible at the end of the game and focus the button so that you can easily restart the game but pressing spacebar or enter.
+  This will make our play button visible at the end of the game and focus the button so that you can easily restart the game by pressing the "spacebar" or "enter" keys.

 - Add the following lines at the start of the `initializeBoxes` function: